The Science of Microfiber Cloths

 If you’ve read our blog for a while, you probably already know that microfiber cloths are primary trade tools for every self-respecting cleaning professional.
 Microfiber cloths have their uses outside of house cleaning too – just think about what you use to wipe your laptop screen at work or clean your glasses before hopping into your car.
 When you are shopping at a drugstore or a larger supermarket and walk down the aisle filled with cleaning products, microfiber cloths are very likely to catch your attention.
 They just look like something that will work well, right?

 This article won’t be debunking any myths.
 Microfiber cloths do work, and our cleaning pros love using them.
 But have you ever wondered why that is?
-Why couldn’t you just grab a simple cotton cloth or maybe use an old t-shirt to clean your home?
+Why couldn’t you just grab a simple cotton cloth or maybe use an old T-shirt to clean your home?
 What makes microfiber cloths such a good tool for house cleaning?
 Let’s find out!

 What microfiber cloths are made of?

 The name explains most of it.
 Microfiber cloths are made of fibers so fine you probably won’t be able to see them with the naked eye; you’d need a microscope.
 In scientific terms, the prefix ‘micro’ means something 1,000,000 times smaller than the basic unit.
 For example, 1 micrometer is 1,000,000 times smaller than a meter, or 1,000 times smaller than a millimeter.
-A fiber is classified as microfiber when it is no wider than 10 micrometers, making it five times thinner than a human hair.
+Fiber is classified as microfiber when it is no wider than 10 micrometers, making it five times thinner than human hair.

 Microfiber cloths are primarily made of a mix of polyester and polyamide.
 Polyester is the dominant material, usually making up between 70% and 80% of a microfiber cloth.
 The rest is polyamide.
 For example, check out this microfiber cloth from Vileda (our cleaning pros use similar ones) – it’s made of 30% polyamide and 70% polyester.